Teen with measles may have exposed other visitors at Disneyland, LAX and Santa Monica Pier, health officials say

 - Time frames for the locations with an asterisk (*) are still under investigation by the Orange County Health Care Agency.

-The Health Care Agency said it has since been working with the hotel and theme parks to reach people who had known close-contact in the case.
+The Health Care Agency said it has since been working with the hotel and the Anaheim theme parks to reach people who had known close-contact in the case.

 "There is no known current risk related to measles that exists at these venues at this time," the L.A.
 County Health Department said in a Friday statement.